Volatile Organic Compounds (VOCs)

 - Use low-VOC paints and furnishings when available.

-- Keep windows and doors open to allow new furnishings to off-gas.
+- Keep windows and doors open to allow new furnishings to off-gas VOCs and other harmful chemicals.
 Composite wood items contain more VOCs than solid wood items.

 - Air your clothes out when bringing them back from the dry cleaners.
 Take clothes out of the plastic bag, and open the windows or hang them outside.

 - If you smoke, quit.
-Avoid secondhand smoke.
+Avoid secondhand smoke which contains VOCs.

 - Routinely test your well water for VOCs.